7 Linear regression with a single predictor

 2. The outlier at the bottom right corner is District of Columbia, where 100% of the population is considered urban.
 What type of an outlier is this observation?

-28. Crawling babies, outliers.
+1. Crawling babies, outliers.
 A study conducted at the University of Denver investigated whether babies take longer to learn to crawl in cold months, when they are often bundled in clothes that restrict their movement, than in warmer months.
 The plot below shows the relationship between average crawling age of babies born in each month and the average temperature in the month when the babies are six months old.
 The plot reveals a potential outlying month when the average temperature is about 53F and average crawling age is about 28.5 weeks.
 Does this point have high leverage?
-Is it an influential point?96 (Benson 1993)
+Is it an influential point?23 (Benson 1993)

-29. True / False.
+1. True / False.
 Determine if the following statements are true or false.
 If false, explain why.

 1. A correlation coefficient of -0.90 indicates a stronger linear relationship than a correlation of 0.5.